 Move on to the next section in this post if you want to know how to write your own bona fide cover letter.

-You can use this as a base for your own bona fide.
+You can use this as a base template for your own bona fide.

 Want more details?